paypal-examples/docs-examples/advanced-integration/v2/client/html/README.md

       PAYPAL_CLIENT_ID=<PAYPAL_CLIENT_ID>
       ```

-2. Connecting the frontend and backend (vite.config.js)
+2. Connecting the client and server (vite.config.js)

     - Open vite.config.js in the root directory.
     - Locate the proxy configuration object.
-    - Update the proxy key to match the backend server's address and port.
+    - Update the proxy key to match the server's address and port.
 For example:

         ```js
             export default defineConfig({